natgo/wt-wiki-scraper/wikitext-transpiled/ground/Centauro%20I%20105%20R.md

 <!-- ''Offensive and anti-aircraft machine guns not only allow you to fight some aircraft but also are effective against lightly armoured vehicles.
 Evaluate machine guns and give recommendations on its use.'' -->
 {{main|Beretta MG42/59 (7.62 mm)}}

 The Centauro I 105 R is equipped with two 7.62 mm Beretta MG42/59 machine guns with a high rate of fire.
 One machine gun is coaxial and operates on the same axes as the main cannon.
 The other machine gun is mounted to the left of the commander's cupola and moves independently from the rest of the turret.
-This gives it 360-degrees of rotation.
+This gives it a 360-degree rotation.
 These machine guns can sometimes be effective against helicopters and slow-moving planes, but a large number of bullets are required to take down these targets.
 Otherwise, the machine guns are ineffective against armoured targets such as enemy tanks and IFVs.
 They can be used to take down foliage and light obstructions in order to clean lines of travel or sight.
 If fired at an enemy turret it has the potential to obscure the gunner's view, making it harder for the enemy to shoot you.
 Otherwise, the machine guns are unremarkable.

 {| class="wikitable" style="text-align:center" width="50%"
 |-